thequietlife/CTI-101/assets/cybersecurity concepts.md

 - Cloud services: attackers can compromise poorly secured resources or services in the cloud, e.g. compromise an account in a cloud service or gain control of any resources or services availalble to that account.
 They could also gain access to another account with even more permissions.
 - Insiders: the employees of an organisation can serve as an attack vector in a cyber attack, intentionally or not. **Social Engineering Attack**: An attacker may impersonate a person of authority to gain unauthorised access to a system.<br>

+### Security Breaches
+- Definition
+- Types

+**Definition**: Any attack that results in someone gaining unauthorised access to devices, services or networks.
+Think of an intruder breaking in to a building, getting in through an open window.

+**Some Types of Attacks**:
+🟥 Social Engineering Attacks <br>
+🟥 Browser Attacks <br>
+🟥 Password Attacks <br>

+🟥 Social Engineering Attacks
+- Attacks can use social enginnering attacks to exploit or manipulate users into granting them unauthorised access to a system.
+For example, a cybercriminal might pretend to be have an enticing job offer or presentation opportunity. <br>

+🟥 Browser Attacks
+- If a team member (user) is working on a tight deadline and goes to a website for a solution.
+The website could ask the user to make changes to their browser settings so they can install an add-o.
+The user follows the instructions on the website.
+Now their website is compromised.
+The attacker can now use the browser to steal information, monitor user behaviour or compromise a device.
+This is referred to as a Browser Modifier Attack. <br>

+🟥 Password Attacks <br>
+- A password attack is when someone attempts to use authentication for a password protected account to gain unauthorised access to a device or system.
+Attackers often use password cracking tools.
+This is referred to as a Brute Force Attack.

+⚠️**Data Breaches**
+A data breach happens when personal information is accessed, disclosed without authorisation, or is lost.
+For example, when:

+- a USB or mobile phone that holds a individual’s personal information is stolen
+- a database containing personal information is hacked
+- someone’s personal information is sent to the wrong person

+A data breach can harm an individual whose personal information is affected.
+They can, for example, suffer distress or financial loss.

+### Malware in the Building

+Malicious software (Malware) made by cybercriminals to steal data, infect systems and/or damage a network.
+Usually added covertly with the aim of disrupting the victim. <br>

+There are **two broad components** of malware:
+- How it spreads or propagates